On the Asymptotic Efficiency of Approximate Bayesian Computation Estimators: Numerical Examples

 The results for data size $n=10^{5}$ are presented.
-Smaller sizes from $10^{2}$ to $10^{4}$ also have been tested, and all show similar patterns.
-The probabilities $\alpha_{1},\cdots,\alpha_{d}$ for calculating quantiles are selected with equal intervals in $(0,1)$, and $d=2,4,9$ and $19$ are tested.
-In order to investigate the Monte Carlo error-free performance, $N$ is chosen to be large enough.
-The performance of $\theta_{ABC}$, MLES and MLE are compared.
-Since the dimension reduction matrix $C$ in Proposition \ref{prop:dim_reduce} can be obtained analytically, the performance of $\theta_{ABC}$ using the original $d$-dimension summary is compared with that using the $2$-dimension summary. results of mean square error(MSE) are presented in Figure \ref{ABC_for_Guassian}.
+Smaller sizes from $10^{2}$ to $10^{4}$ show similar patterns.
+The probabilities $\alpha_{1},\ldots,\alpha_{d}$ for calculating quantiles are selected with equal intervals in $(0,1)$, and $d=2,9$ and $19$ were tested.
+In order to investigate the Monte Carlo error-free performance, $N$ is chosen to be large enough that the Monte Carlo errors were negligible.
+We compare the performances of the ABC estimator $\htheta$, the maximum likelihood estimator based on the summary statistics and the maximum likelihood estimator based on the full dataset.
+Since the dimension reduction matrix $C$ in Proposition \ref{prop:dim_reduce} can be obtained analytically, the performance of $\htheta$ using the original $d$-dimension summary is compared with that using the $2$-dimension summary.
+The results of mean square error are presented in Figure \ref{ABC_for_Guassian}.

 The phenomena implied by Theorem \ref{thm:1} and Proposition \ref{prop:dim_reduce} can be seen in this example, together with the limitations of these results.
-First, $\mbox{E}[\bh(\btheta)|\bs_{obs}]$, equivalent to $\theta_{ABC}$ with small enough $\varepsilon$, and $MLES$ have the same performance.
-Second, the three stages of increasing $\varepsilon$ can be seen in all graphs.
-When $\varepsilon$ is small, the MSEs of $\theta_{ABC}$ achieve those of $MLES$.
-Then when $\varepsilon$ becomes larger, for $d>2$ the MSEs quickly increase to be significantly larger than those of the $MLES$, while for $d=2$ there are no such obvious gaps.
-This corresponds to the `well-behaved' $\varepsilon$.
-Then the increasing rates of MSEs become larger as the $\varepsilon$ increases and becoming more and more `dominating'.
+First, ${E}\{\bh(\btheta)\mid \bs_{\rm obs}\}$, equivalent to $\htheta$ with small enough $\varepsilon$, and the maximum likelihood estimator based on the same summaries, have similar accuracy.
+Second, when $\varepsilon$ is small, the mean square error of $\htheta$ equals that of the maximum likelihood estimator based on the summary.
+When $\varepsilon$ becomes larger, for $d>2$ the mean square error increases more quickly than for $d=2$.
+This corresponds to the impact of the additional bias when $d>p$.